 Unfortunately, unless items are deposited with the teacher, the school is not responsible for the loss or theft of valuables.

 School keeps found items for a long period of time (approximately 1 academic year).
-After this time, all unclaimed items are given to charity other (to be justified).
-All students will be asked to remove headgear/jewelry should it be necessary for safety or hygiene reasons.
-Students are encouraged to tie up long hair.
+After this time, all unclaimed items are given to charity.

 Dress code